-- 4. Farms and truck gardens, greenhouses and nurseries, provided that any building used for a commercial purpose shall be at least 20 feet from any lot line and provided that any commercial slaughtering, fertilizer manufacture or any commercial reduction of animal matter shall not be permitted. - 5.
-Signs not over 12 square feet in area, advertising the sale or rental of the premises on which they are maintained, and not referring to other premises. - 6.
-Private garages or stables, provided that no business service or industry connected directly or indirectly with motor vehicles is carried on and provided that they shall not contain space for more than one motor vehicle for each 2,500 square feet of lot area, nor for more than six horses, or six vehicles in any case, except that two vehicles or two horses shall be permitted in any case.
+4. Farms and truck gardens, greenhouses and nurseries, provided that any building used for a commercial purpose shall be at least 20 feet from any lot line and provided that any commercial slaughtering, fertilizer manufacture or any commercial reduction of animal matter shall not be permitted.

+5. Signs not over 12 feet square feet in area, advertising the sale or rental of the premises on which they are maintained, and not referring to other premises.

+6. Private garages or stables, provided that no business service or industry connected directly or indirectly with motor vehicles is carried on and provided that they shall not contain space for more than one motor vehicle for each 2,500 square feet of lot area, nor for more than six horses, or six vehicles in any case, except that two vehicles or two horses shall be permitted in any case.
 Not more than two such vehicles shall be commercial vehicles and of not more than one and one-half ton weight each.
-These provisions shall not apply to farm vehicles and horses. - 7.
-Accessory uses and structures customarily incident to any use permitted herein, provided that such accessory uses shall not include any activity commonly conducted for gain, or any private way, drive or walk giving access to such activity; or any billboard or advertising sign, signboard or poster, except for announcement signs not over two square feet in area.
-Such accessory buildings may be erected on a then vacant lot, if so placed as not to interfere with the eventual practicable and conforming location of a principal building. - 8.
-Boat houses, landings, docks and structures accessory thereto which are not conducted for profit. - 9.
-Tourists accommodations and the renting of rooms, but in neither case shall more than three rooms be rented and to not more than six persons. - 10.
-The following uses only when authorized by the zoning commission after public hearing.
-The decision of the zoning commission shall be in accordance with the requirements as indicated in each case, and in harmony with the intent of these regulations as expressed in Article I. - (a) Membership clubs, golf courses and other grounds for games and sports but not including enterprises carried on or customarily carried on for gain. - (b) Dormitories, hospitals or sanatoriums not primarily for contageous diseases nor for the care of epileptics or drug or liquor patients; charitable institutions which are not correctional institutions, and provided that all buildings specified in this paragraph are located not less than 100 feet from any lot line. - (c) Cemeteries. - (d) Telephone exchanges, transmission towers and lines, and static transformer stations; provided there is no service or storage yard in conjunction therewith. - (e) Quarries, gravel pits and sand pits when not detrimental to the area within 1000 feet. - (f) Roadside stands for the display and sale of natural products grown on the premises under requirements of location, design parking space and other conditions which the zoning commission may deem necessary to carry out the purpose expressed in Article I. - (g) Airports, private landing fields and hangars for aircraft under requirements imposed by the zoning commission to carry out the purpose expressed in Article I.

-11. Height and Area Regulations.
+These provisions shall not apply to farm vehicles and horses.

+7. Accessory uses and structures customarily incident to any use permitted herein, provided that such accessory uses shall not include any activity commonly conducted for gain, or any private way, drive or walk giving access to such activity except as required to carry on a permitted use which use is located entirely within the boundries of this zone; or any billboard or advertising sign, signboard, or poster, except for announcement signs not over two square feet in area.
+Such accessory buildings may be erected on a then vacant lot, if so placed as not to interfere with the eventful practicable and conforming location of a principal building.

+8. Boat houses, landings, docks and structures accessory thereto which are not conducted for profit.

+9. Tourists accommodations and the renting of rooms, but in neither case shall more than three rooms be rented and to not more than six persons.

+- 10. All applications for such uses and hearing in connection therewith, shall be accompanied by a certified check payable to the Town of Old Saybrook, or cash in the amount of \$10.00 to defray the expenses of such hearing.
+Not more than one use shall be requested in any one application. - (a) Membership clubs, golf courses and other grounds for games and sports but not including enterprises carried on or customarily carried on for gain. - (b) Dormitories, hospitals or sanatoriums not primarily for contageous diseases nor for the care of epileptics or drug or liquor patients; charitable institutions which are not correctional institutions, and provided that all buildings specified in this paragraph are located not less than 100 feet from any lot line. - (c) Cemeteries, - (d) Telephone exchanges, transmission towers and lines, and static transformer stations; provided there is no service or storage yard in conjunction therewith. - (e) Quarries, gravel pits and sand pits, subject to conditions as stated in Article II, Section 14. - (f) Roadside stands for the display and sale of natural products grown or processed on the premises under requirements of location, design parking space and other conditions which the zoning commission may deem necessary to carry out the purpose expressed in Article I. - (g) Airports, private landing fields and hangers for aircraft. - 11.
+Height and Area Regulations.
 Height.
 No building shall be erected to a height of more than 2 stories and attic or 35 feet.